unoplatform/Uno.Wasm.Bootstrap/Readme.md

 The easiest is to build using the environment provided by the [unoplatform/wasm-build docker image](https://hub.docker.com/r/unoplatform/wasm-build), and install the appropriate Emscripten in the container.

-## Required configuration for AOT Compilation on Windows 10
+## Required configuration for AOT, Mixed Mode or external bitcode support Compilation on Windows 10

 - A Windows 10 machine with [WSL 1 or 2 with Ubuntu 18.04](https://docs.microsoft.com/en-us/windows/wsl/install-win10) installed
 - A [stable build of mono](https://www.mono-project.com/download/stable/#download-lin) with msbuild (`apt install msbuild`) >= 5.16